remco1271/Gitea.net/README.md

-# Org.OpenAPITools - the C# library for the Gitea API
+# Gitea.Net.API - the C# library for the Gitea API

 This documentation describes the Gitea API.